JanusGraph/janusgraph/docs/schema/index-management/index-performance.md

 # Indexing for Better Performance

 JanusGraph supports two different kinds of indexing to speed up query
-processing: **graph indexes** and **vertex-centric indexes**.
+processing: **graph indexes** and **vertex-centric indexes (a.k.a. relation indexes)**.
 Most graph queries start the traversal from a list of vertices or edges that are identified by their properties.
 Graph indexes make these global retrieval operations efficient on large graphs.
 Vertex-centric indexes speed up the actual traversal through the graph, in particular when